darkroomengineering/migro/README.md

 In the index.js file at the root folder you have to set up the following variables:

 - TSVdataFileName: file name with raw data, String.
-- entryTarget: Content Type name (from contentful content model) for entry to migrate, String.
+- contentTypeId: Content Type name (from contentful content model) for entry to migrate, String.

 optionals:
 - batchSize: Number.